jlw-m/course_ee693e_2021_fall/week_04/anzanpour.md

 (2) Would there be a case where energy efficiency is not given as much consideration to increase the accuracy of measurement depending on the patient?

+Yes, it is possible when a patient is mostly bedridden.
+In this case, the sensor devices does not need to be adjusted to save energy.

 (3) Do you think the perspiration during physical activities is a factor that affects the error in the sensors?

+It is possible that perspirations can affect sensor measurements.
+Further research will have to be conducted on whether perspiration plays a great factor in the error.